Primary tabs

 Provide participants with experiential learning through interaction with leaders in conservation organisations, businesses and governments across a wide range of sectors from around the world.

-The course is based in the David Attenborough Building, in which it has its own dedicated teaching space, offering students outstanding facilities and constant access to world-leading conservation practitioners and researchers.
+The course is based in the David Attenborough Building, where it has its own dedicated teaching space, offering students outstanding facilities and constant access to world-leading conservation practitioners and researchers.

-Graduates join the highly active University of Cambridge Conservation Leadership Alumni Network, comprising alumni from over 91 countries.
+Graduates join the highly active University of Cambridge Conservation Leadership Alumni Network, comprising alumni from 92 countries.
 Alumni receive ongoing support from the course team, and a fund is available to support alumni projects.
 Alumni are already making a global impact for conservation.

 Learning Outcomes